E. NLTA Financial Guidelines

 - Hotel accommodation of up to one week, both at the beginning and end of term, while household and personal effects are being packed and moved.

-- The Association will pay the moving expenses for an outgoing President to return to the same community from which he/she moved to assume the Presidency.
+- The Association will pay the moving expenses for an outgoing President to return to the same community from which they moved to assume the Presidency.
 [June/11-12/99] [JC Feb/00] [2001 BGM]

-- It is understood that if the President does not return to the same community from which he/she moved to assume the Presidency, the Association will reimburse him/her for moving expenses incurred, to a maximum of the cost which would have been incurred in moving back to the same community from which he/she moved to assume the Presidency.
+- It is understood that if the President does not return to the same community from which they moved to assume the Presidency, the Association will reimburse them for moving expenses incurred, to a maximum of the cost which would have been incurred in moving back to the same community from which they moved to assume the Presidency.

 - Any matters not covered in the foregoing will be resolved by mutual agreement between the President and the Finance and Property Committee.